Psychiatrist briefed lawmakers on Trump's mental fitness

 - Lee said she felt compelled to speak out given comments and actions by Donald Trump

-(CNN)A dozen lawmakers from the House and Senate received a briefing from Yale psychiatrist Dr. Bandy X. Lee on Capitol Hill in early December about President Donald Trump's fitness to be president -- and Lee has been asked to provide an additional briefing to some lawmakers, worried about the President's mental state, later this month.
+(CNN)A dozen lawmakers from the House and Senate received a briefing from Yale psychiatrist Dr. Bandy X. Lee on Capitol Hill in early December about President Donald Trump's fitness to be president -- and Lee has been asked to speak with additional lawmakers, worried about the President's mental state, later this month.

 "Lawmakers were saying they have been very concerned about this, the President's dangerousness, the dangers that his mental instability poses on the nation," Lee told CNN in a phone interview Thursday, "They know the concern is universal among Democrats, but it really depends on Republicans, they said.
 Some knew of Republicans that were concerned, maybe equally concerned, but whether they would act on those concerns was their worry."